SwallowYourDreams/delayed-execution/README.md

 Parts of this script (such as shutdown and reboot) should run on all Unix-based operating systems, such as the various Linux and BSD distributions, as well as MacOS.
 Windows is not supported.

 The "suspend" option will only work on systems running systemd (such as Ubuntu, Debian, Fedora, Arch Linux, Manjaro, etc).
-If yours is a non-systemd distribution, you may work around this by running the command "sudo pm-suspend".
-A similar suspend workaround goes for MacOS users, who must run the command "pmset sleepnow".
+If yours is a non-systemd distribution, you may work around this by running the command `sudo pm-suspend`.
+A similar suspend workaround goes for MacOS users, who must run the command `pmset sleepnow`.

+**Why doesn't my machine power off / reboot / suspend?**

+Please note that shutdown, suspend and reboot require superuser privileges.
+These must be obtained by running the script as root: `sudo DelayedExecution.py`.
+Otherwise it will prompt you to enter the superuser password _after_ the countdown has ended.